The Art in the Gardens

 Material: Polished copper

-Created in Door County, Wisconsin, this mesmerizing kinetic sculpture of rotating fish uses the slightest breeze to move its graceful sweeping arms, changing with the light as they cast complex geometric shadows.
-Watching their motion has been described to be ‘as relaxing as watching a lazy river.'
+This mesmerizing kinetic sculpture uses the slightest breeze to move its graceful sweeping arms, changing with the light as they cast complex geometric shadows.
+Watching their motion has been described to be ‘as relaxing as watching a lazy river.’
 If you look very closely, you will see that the inside and the outside rotate in opposite directions.
-[They will even continue to turn with a full load of snow on them!]
+The sculpture was shaped and assembled by hand, using the highest quality bearings, copper, brass, and stainless steel.

-Location: the Knot Garden
+Location: Knot Garden

 REBECCA